SpringTime: Learning Simulatable Models of Cloth with Spatially-varying Constitutive Properties: Additional Results

 \textbf{Hyperparameter choices for the membrane locking experiment.} To model actual bending and show that our bending springs can model the proper bending in a source FEM mesh, we included bending springs in the surrogate.
 Also, we included both diagonal springs to eliminate the possibility of introducing pseudo-stiffness in the misaligned case due to asymmetry.
-We trained MGN~\citep{pfaff2020learning} for $830\mathrm{k}$ steps over 36 hours.
+We trained MGN~\citep{pfaff2020learning} for $3.8\mathrm{M}$ steps over 48 hours.
 The number of training iterations we used is much lower than the $10\mathrm{M}$ iterations~\citet{pfaff2020learning} used to train MGN on the \texttt{flag\_simple} example reported in their paper.
-We trained for fewer steps because \begin{inparaenum}[(i)] \item the low-resolution mesh is more coarse than the \texttt{flag\_simple} example, as our mesh contains roughly only $0.5\times$ vertices as the mesh they used; \item time constraints, as training for $10\mathrm{M}$ steps would require more than $18$ days on an NVIDIA RTX3090 GPU. \end{inparaenum} The excessively long training time can be partially attributed to lacking of parallelism in the training curriculum, e.g. simulations can only be run in batches of $1$ rollout; but also can be attributed to not leveraging sufficient physical priors for inferring constitutive properties, similar to what GNN suffers from (which we will discuss below).
+We trained for fewer steps because \begin{inparaenum}[(i)] \item the low-resolution mesh is more coarse than the \texttt{flag\_simple} example, as our mesh contains roughly only $0.5\times$ vertices as the mesh they used; \item time is the constraining factor-- training for $10\mathrm{M}$ steps would require more than $126$ hours on a server with NVIDIA V100 which is prohibitively long for our purpose. \end{inparaenum} The excessively long training time can be partially attributed to lacking of parallelism in the training curriculum, e.g. simulations can only be run in batches of $1$ rollout; but also can be attributed to not leveraging sufficient physical priors for inferring constitutive properties.
 Those being said, for a qualitative assessment to demonstrate that MGN can be vulnerable to membrane locking in training data, the results from training after $830\mathrm{k}$ iterations should be sufficient, because we expect that after training for more iterations the results will be more visually close to the low-resolution source system's equilibrium configuration, and we do not see evidence of MGN learning to resist membrane locking throughout the course of training.